 Exercise and Movement

 Exercise that gets your heart thumping and feels nourishing is incredibly helpful for hormone balance and overall well-being.
-Research points to exercise as an essential part of a healthy lifestyle to reduce the risk of infertility.
+Research20 points to exercise as an essential part of a healthy lifestyle to reduce the risk of infertility.

 Movement also helps with digestion, supports circulation and blood sugar (also crucial for hormone balance), and can help manage stress levels.
-Plus, it encourages the production of endorphins, your body’s natural feel-good hormones that can help with mood.
+Plus, it encourages the production of endorphins, your body’s natural feel-good hormones that can help with mood21.

 Remember that over-exerting your body can do the opposite (we want to nourish our adrenals, not tax them), so rest days and gentle movement are key.